-Partner registration (Numismatic Tour, Friday Evening Reception and Saturday Dinner) $80
+Partner registration (National Sports Museum Tour, Friday Evening Reception and Saturday Dinner) $80

-The registration includes conference admission, the Friday afternoon numismatic tour, the welcome function on the Friday evening at the RACV Club, and lunches and morning and afternoon teas for both the Saturday and Sunday served down stairs in the Burke & Wills Room; there is no discount for partial attendance.
+The registration includes conference admission, the Friday afternoon tour of the National Sports Museum, the welcome function on the Friday evening at the RACV Club, and lunches and morning and afternoon teas for both the Saturday and Sunday served down stairs in the Burke & Wills Room; there is no discount for partial attendance.
 The conference is subsidised and supported by the Numismatic Association of Victoria.

 Timetable and Abstracts

-The provisional timetable for the talks can be found here, and the abstracts will be available shortly.
+The timetable for the conference can be found NAAC2017 Timetable.

 Transport to City